cdf1982/cdf1982.github.io/privacy/sussurro_terms_of_service_and_privacy_policy.md

 Please note that Whisper models can be large in size.
 Downloading them over a cellular network or a metered connection may result in data charges.

-If you decide to use Sussurro, you acknowledge and accept the following Accuracy of Transcription clause:
+**If you decide to use Sussurro, you acknowledge and accept the following Accuracy of Transcription clause**:
 Sussurro uses automatic speech recognition (ASR) models to transcribe audio into text.
 While these models are highly advanced, they are not perfect and may produce errors, including but not limited to:
 	•	Incorrect words or phrases
 	•	Omitted words